cis-ds/course-site/content/syllabus/catch-up/index.md

 # Abstract and optional shortened version.
 abstract: ""
-summary: "Optional lab/extended office hours to get support on homework 06."
+summary: "Extended office hours to get support on homework 06."

 # Location of event.
-location: "Kimball Hall B11"
+location: "Gates Hall 216"

 # Is this a selected talk? (true/false)
 selected: false